AlfMueller/ftp-plugin-vscode/README.md

 - 🚀 One-click connection with auto-connect option
 - 📂 Easy file and folder upload/download with progress indication
 - 🎨 Visual status indicators:
-  - Blue: Files that are newer locally
+  - 🔵 Blue (#0066cc): Files that are newer locally and need to be uploaded
-  - Orange: Files that exist only on the server
+  - 🟠 Orange (#ff8c00): Files that exist only on the server
+  - ⚪ Normal: Files that are in sync
+- 🎯 Icon indicators in FTP Explorer:
+  - 🔌 Connect: Establish FTP connection
+  - ❌ Disconnect: Close FTP connection
+  - ⬆️ Upload: Upload selected file/folder
+  - ⬇️ Download: Download selected file/folder
+  - 📝 Debug: Show debug log
+  - ➡️ Toggle: Expand/collapse all folders
 - ⏱️ Automatic timestamp synchronization
 - 🔄 Bi-directional synchronization
 - 🔍 Integrated debug view